sannae/the-notebook/docs/web/dotnet.md

 </Project>
 ```
 Basically it contains the information needed to build the project.

 * To build and run your application, use `dotnet run` in your project folder.
-The command will automatically build the project (an `obj/` folder will appear in your project)
+The command will automatically build the project.

+* To activate a watcher and dynamically reloading the web page while editing the source file, use `dotnet watch run`